How do I connect to the Internet?

 Once you have decided which type of Internet access you're interested in, you can determine which ISPs are available in your area that offer the type of Internet access you want.
 Then you'll need to purchase Internet service from one of the available ISPs.
 Talk to friends, family members, and neighbors to see which ISPs they use.
 Below are some things to consider as you research ISPs:

 - Contract terms

-Although dial-up has traditionally been the cheapest option, many ISPs have raised dial-up prices to be the same as broadband.
-This is intended to encourage people to switch over to broadband.
+Although dial-up has traditionally been the least expensive option, many ISPs have raised dial-up prices to be the same as broadband.
+This is intended to encourage people to switch to broadband.
 Generally, you should only use dial-up if it's the only option available.